 Pro tip: Before installing a fence around your lawn, check with your residential management committee to confirm if such outdoor structures are allowed in your neighborhood.

-Hedges are a great option for barricading your turf against intruding vehicles, as well as improving your yard privacy.
-You can either go for a natural hedge (also referred to as a living fence) or an artificial hedge, with each of these alternatives having their advantages and drawbacks.
+Hedges like Patio Paradise are a great option for barricading your turf against intruding vehicles, as well as improving your yard privacy.
+You can either go for a natural hedge (also referred to as a living fence) or an artificial hedge, with each of these alternatives having its advantages and drawbacks.

 Artificial hedges offer a quicker and cheaper alternative to natural hedges.
 What’s more, they’re usually easy to assemble and disassemble, more so those that come in a boxwood design.
 Beware, though, that artificial topiaries and bushes may give off a ‘fake’ vibe when viewed from up close despite appearing to be a realistic natural hedge from afar.